Spondylolisthesis treatment options

 - Grade 4 — 76 – 99 percent displaced

 - Grade 5 — The vertebral body has fallen off the edge of the vertebral body below it

-Even in cases of Grade 1 vertebral slippage, it’s possible for a displaced vertebra to impinge upon, or pinch, a nerve root or the spinal cord, leading to sometimes severe pain, numbness, tingling, and weakness.
-When this occurs, a doctor may recommend a course of conservative (nonsurgical) treatment options, including:
+Even in cases of grade 1 vertebral slippage, it’s possible for a displaced vertebra to impinge upon, or pinch, a nerve root or the spinal cord, leading to sometimes severe pain, numbness, tingling and weakness.
+When this occurs, a physician may recommend a course of conservative (non-surgical) treatment options, including:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)

 - Stretching exercises to improve flexibility and relieve pressure on pinched nerves

 - Walking and other low-impact exercises to improve circulation and range of motion